someonesdad1/plib/README.md

 "/plib:/plib/g", so this repository is the only code I use outside of what's in the python distribution.

+# Software lesson

+Recently I needed to execute some code buried in a function inside of a function in /plib/color.py because running some code showed an exception in this code.
+I rashly stuck in three lines in the middle of the file like

+> c = Color(args)
+> Call the offending method
+> exit()

+I then got distracted by something else and I didn't get back to using my system the next day, as I used another computer in the living room in the evening.
+Next morning I went to use my Windows system and something had happened to the system (maybe an update), as all the files in my /plib had the execute bit on, which I hate because an ls listing shows everything green.
+I ran my script /plib/pgm/x.py which fixes this quickly, but it didn't work.
+Then I tried to use my command I use to go to another directory (the /plib/pgm/goto.py script) and it didn't work.
+I couldn't get **any** python stuff to work and it started to make me panic.
+I ran cygwin's setup again to reinstall python and rebooted the computer.
+No change.
+Then I finally stuck a debugger breakpoint at the beginning of the x.py script and stepped through the initial imports at the beginning of the file and saw an exception when color.py was imported.
+Calling that file up in vim positioned me on the rashly inserted code and I knew what the problem was:  idiot in the pilot's seat.
+There are 85 files that import color.py, so it's used quite a bit.
+The key lesson is that such lines should always be in a block that begins with 'if __name__ == "__main__":' to help avoid such problems.

 # Tools

 ## PostScript drawing tool